Lord Dorchester Secondary School: Sports and athletics

 Lord Dorchester has a large number of extracurricular sports and athletic programs.
 The school competes in the 'A' class under the Thames Valley Regional Athletic Association (TVRAA), the Western Ontario Secondary Schools Athletic Association (WOSSAA), and provincially under the Ontario Federation of School Athletic Associations (OFSAA).
 Most teams are run by faculty staff.
 Boys' and girls' teams participate in hockey, basketball, volleyball, soccer, golf, tennis, archery, badminton, wrestling, baseball/softball, track and field, and cross country running.
 The track and field team is a source of pride for the school due to recent successes at OFSAA (2nd Girls Team Overall in the 2014 Championships, 3rd 2016, 4 × 400 m Champions in 2014 and 2016) and WOSSAA (Girls Overall Champions in 2015 and 2016).

-In the earlier years, Lord Dorchester Secondary School had a football team, although it is now defunct.
-Attempts to bring football, rugby, and swimming back to LDSS will depend on LDSS having more students.

-The school's sports facilities include a gymnasium with a retractable partition, and a large outdoor green field with a non-regulation baseball diamond, a 400m oval gravel track, pole vault and long jump pits, a soccer field, as well as several miniature soccer pitches for young children in the community.
-The school's gymnasium can easily be configured into basketball, volleyball, and badminton courts.
-Some teams also use the local arena and arena gym for practices and games.

-A weight room was a recent addition to the school's sports facilities and students can obtain a membership for a small fee.
-The Run to the Fair is a local 5k road race with the proceeds from the race go to support efforts like the fundraising for the weight room.